 How do I use the videos?

 Everyone learns in different ways.
 Some people prefer a video but some like text – and some like both!
-The guidance in the video is just the same as what’s contained in the booklets and it’s in both formats to make it as accessible as possible for everyone.
+The guidance in the video is just the same as what’s contained in topic pages on this website, and in the printed booklets.
+It’s in all these formats to make it as accessible as possible for everyone.

-When watching the video, you might want to watch it at home and then refer to the written guide while working at the Cottage Hospice.
+When watching the video, you might want to watch it at home and then refer to the written guide while you're looking after your loved one - especially if they are staying at Cottage Hospice.
 You might want to load the videos on to your tablet or laptop and refer to them while you’re at the Cottage Hospice.

-The videos are available on the website, or on the DVD and USB stick in the front cover of this guide.
+The videos are available on the topic pages on this website, or on the DVD and USB stick in the front cover of the printed guide.